Work with us

 • Be concise, keep your answers clear and to the point and avoid long sentences.
 Bullet points can sometimes work well.

-• Try to use the full work count (but do not exceed it).
+• Try to use the full word count (but do not exceed it).

 • Ensure your application is proofread for errors and set out neatly.

-The Guaranteed Interview Scheme will expand on our commitments as a Disability Confident Employer to offer an interview to an applicant who declares they have a disability and meet the minimum requirement.
+The Positive Action Interview Scheme will expand on our commitments as a Disability Confident Employer to offer an interview to an applicant who declares they have a disability and meets the minimum requirement.

-You can take part in the Guaranteed Interview Scheme by selecting that you are a member of one of these communities on your application and agreeing to participate.
+You can take part in the Positive Action Interview Scheme by selecting that you are a member of one of these communities on your application and agreeing to participate.

 ANONYMOUS FIRST-ROUND INTERVIEWS